okami101/vuetify-admin/docs/guide/authentication.md

 ```

 ::: warning LOGIN REDIRECTION
-For unauthenticated login redirection, in order to localize login URL path, Vtec Admin search for a route called `login`, so be sure to have this name set on your login route !
+For unauthenticated login redirection, in order to localize login URL path, Vuetify Admin search for a route called `login`, so be sure to have this name set on your login route !
 :::

 ::: tip REGISTRATION AND PASSWORD RESET